 The key is to progress at regular intervals, and progress no more than 5-10% each week to avoid training overload.

 A good training plan will account for this level of progression, and will ensure you take enough rest days in between your runs to prevent overtraining and training fatigue.

 Pacing is essentially the rate at which you run, or put simply, how quick you run a certain distance.

 This is important because your pace during a 5k run will not be the same as your pace during a 10k run.

-A pace calculator will help determine your pace based on any two variables – pace, distance or time.
+A running pace calculator will help determine your pace based on the following three variables:

 Related: How to pace your run

 Mental toughness, as well as physical toughness, is key in helping you go the distance.

 A 5k is 3.1 miles, whereas a 10k is 6.2 miles.
 Whilst this may not seem like a big increase on paper, you are effectively doubling the running distance.